Hydra-Chain/node/doc/developer-notes.md

 - ThreadRPCServer : Remote procedure call handler, listens on port 8332 for connections and services them.

-- LockTripMiner : Generates LOCs (if wallet is enabled).
+- HydraMiner : Generates LOCs (if wallet is enabled).

 - Shutdown : Does an orderly shutdown of everything.